Hadamard-Hitchcock decompositions: identifiability and computation: Numerical experiments

 \subsection{Hadamard--Hitchcock decomposition}

-Next, we experimentally investigate the computational performance and accuracy of our implementation of \cref{alg_hhd}.
+Next, we experimentally investigate the computational performance and accuracy of \cref{alg_hhd}.
 The setup is described next.
 We consider fifth-order tensors of size $40\times30\times20\times10\times5$, which contain $1.2$ million elements (about $9$MB of data in double-precision floating-point numbers), admitting a random \ref{eqn_hhd}.
 Such a random tensor is constructed by sampling random CPDs and Hadamard multiplying them.
 As rank parameters, we consider $2$ Hadamard factors $\br=(r_1,r_2)$ with $1\le r_1 \le r_2 \le 25$.
 The inequality $r_1 \le r_2$ is no restriction because of the invariance of \ref{eqn_hhd}s under swapping the Hadamard factors.
-Only $2$ Hadamard factors were chosen in this experiment for ease of visualization.
+Only $2$ Hadamard factors were chosen in this experiment for ease of visualization. {The random tensors are sampled as described in \cref{sec_sub_generalexperiments}.}